September 11th Victim Compensation Fund: The eight-part Feinberg plan

 In his book titled What is Life Worth?, Feinberg described the eight-part plan which was applied to approaching the September 11th Victim Compensation Fund (see Publications section below).

-(i) Identify someone with sufficient and exceptionally broad experience in mass tort action mediation, litigation, and settlement, which Feinberg possessed through his previous personal experience as a political activist and his work in the Agent Orange compensation settlement.
+(i) Identify someone with sufficient experience in mass tort action mediation, litigation, and settlement, which Feinberg possessed through his previous personal experience as a political activist and his work in the Agent Orange compensation settlement.

 (ii) To support and follow the unprecedented law of Congress for the proportional compensation of victims based on estimated loss from future earnings as a key legislated criterion.
 Hire a full staff of accountants and attorneys to track and service each claim individually.

 (iii) Accumulate all the reports and applications, along with counter-claims to gauge and initiate the direct compensation process.
 How the compensation fund worked was in detail substantially different from the Agent Orange mass tort litigation case.

 (iv) The place of informed discretion in compensating claimants under the formula of keeping the domain of compensation (p47 of Feinberg's book) under the rule of thumb that 85% of the money should not go to 15% of the 'richest' claimant families, under the principle of "narrow the gap" between the largest and the smallest compensations paid to claimants.

 (v) With a mind to the future, the process of the program should be maintained and serviced as a precedent for future courts to defend in future compensation cases as needed.
 The actions taken should be uniform in their approach.

 (vi) There would be "no substitute for hard work and legal craftsmanship" of rigorous intellectual honesty.

 (vii) The support of Edward Kennedy would be recognized throughout the process whom Feinberg knew since 1975 (p7-8).

 (viii) Lawsuits were to be discouraged as contrary to the spirit of an enacted Law of Congress legislated to expedite the claim process of victims of September 11th.

 Additional compensation

 Despite the disputed claim of the 9/11 Commission Report that the Saudi Arabian government was not involved in the attacks, some 9/11 families sued the Saudi Arabian government in 2016 seeking additional restitution.
 The lawsuit accuses the Saudis of wrongful death.

-In February 2022, the Joe Biden administration allowed a $3.5 billion fund from the government of Afghanistan to be used by the victims of the 9/11 attacks.
-However, in February 2023 U.S. District Judge George Daniels decided that the money could not be used for them, as it would recognize the Taliban as the rulers of the Afghanistan government.
+In February 2022, the Biden administration allowed $3.5 billion of $7bn of frozen Afghanistan state assets to be used by the victims of the 9/11 attacks.
+However, in February 2023 ruling, US District Judge George Daniels decided that the money could not be used for them, as it would recognize the Taliban, defendants in the suit, as the legitimate government of Afghanistan.